-During your stay in Japan, you may find yourself coming down with a sudden headache, nausea, or in a worse case scenario, bad diarrhea.
+During your stay in Japan, you may find yourself coming down with a sudden headache, nausea, or in a worse case scenario, bad diarrhea (link to medicine).
 This is a guide for learning how to read and understand labels on common medicines that can be found in drugstores across Japan.

 If you experience any kind of severe symptoms, please go to your nearest clinic or hospital to receive proper medical assistance!
 I am not a doctor, and this information is not to be used as a substitute for professional help!

 I am simply a teacher that has gotten sick one too many times from my students, and I’ve had to become familiar with various Japanese medications that can easily be bought over the counter at most drugstores.